Etihad Airways: Cargo

 Etihad Cargo, formerly Etihad Crystal Cargo, is the dedicated freight operations branch of Etihad.
 The carrier refreshed its brand image in June 2012 dropping the "Crystal" part, with full Etihad Cargo titles now applied billboard-style in line with the airline's current corporate design.
 Etihad Cargo operates six Boeing 777Fs.
 It has previously operated a Boeing 747-400F and Boeing 747-8F, both leased from Atlas Air but operated in full Etihad Cargo colours.
 In January 2018, Etihad announced it would retire and either sell or lease out its five relatively new Airbus A330-200F freighters due to a change in strategy and reduction of freight capacity.
 In August 2018, it was announced that all five A330 freighters had been sold to DHL Aviation.

 Etihad Cargo delivered 368,000 tonnes of cargo in 2012, a tonnage growth of 19 percent on the back of a capacity increase of 14 percent in available tonnage kilometres.
-Etihad's new facility at Abu Dhabi International Airport is equipped to handle more than 500,000 tonnes annually.
+Etihad's new facility at Zayed International Airport is equipped to handle more than 500,000 tonnes annually.
 In September 2018, Etihad Cargo announced a revised and heavily downsized network of cargo destinations to reflect the reduced fleet and a focus on core freight operations.

 Destinations

-As of June 2019, Etihad serves 81 passenger and cargo destinations across Africa, Europe, North America, Asia and Australia from its hub at Abu Dhabi International Airport.
+As of June 2023, Etihad serves 81 passenger and cargo destinations across Africa, Europe, North America, Asia and Australia from its hub at Zayed International Airport.
 Until terminating the São Paulo service in late March 2017, Etihad Airways was one of the few carriers to have passenger services to all six inhabited continents.

 As 2021 began, the airline suspended its flights to South Africa as a part of its ongoing review of network performance.
 Etihad opened a twice-weekly route to Tel Aviv, Israel, in April 2021.
+Later in June 2023, the airline announced expansions of some routes such as expanding the frequency of flights to Rome from Abu Dhabi from seven to eleven times per week.

+On 25 November 2024, Etihad made a public announcement of the 10 new destinations of the national airline of UAE as part of their rapid expansion program.
+The destinations are Addis Ababa, Algiers, Atlanta, Chiang Mai, Hanoi, Hong Kong, Krabi, Medan, Phnom Penh, Taipei and Tunis.